WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Restrictions

-1. For any type of query, the query span, i.e., the `from` and `to,` should not exceed a period of 12 months.
+1. For any type of query, the query span, i.e. the `from` and `to,` should not exceed a period of 12 months.

-2. When fetching AAR and CAR raw data, the query span, i.e., `from` and `to,` cannot exceed more than 30 days.
+2. When fetching AAR and CAR raw data, the query span, i.e. `from` and `to` cannot exceed more than 30 days.

 3. When fetching CSR and CLR documents using pagination, the API supports up to a maximum of 100K records.